vgarleanu/rtl8139-rs/README.md

 # `rtl8139-rs`
-no_std rtl8139 driver written in rust.
+no_std rtl8139 driver written in rust with sync and async interfaces.